 Will Hannah escape?
 Will she ever see Max again, or is she doomed to die along with hundreds of others as Masada falls – and what does any of this have to do with an ancient ruby clasp?

-The Pomegranate Tree is available worldwide in on kindle and in paperback from Amazon.
+The Pomegranate Tree is available worldwide in ebook and paperback.